viktornar/premium-calculator/README.md

-# premium-calculator
+# Premium calculator
-Calculates premium according contract details
+Calculates premium according contract details.

+# Getting started

+# How to use

+# Structure

+# What can be done better